SimonVerhoeven/archunit-demo/README.md

     @ArchTest
     private final ArchRule no_field_injection = NO_CLASSES_SHOULD_USE_FIELD_INJECTION;
 ````

+It is not required to use JUnit, you can also import the core archunti dependency to use it with your testing framework.

 Now akin to JUnit's `@DisplayNameGenerationReplaceUnderscores.class)` it is possible to overwrite the output to replace the underscores with spaces to make it a tad more readable.
 This is done by creating an `archunit.properties` file in your `test\resources` folder with: `junit.displayName.replaceUnderscoresBySpaces=true`